ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms before 4pm, then scattered showers and thunderstorms.
 Partly sunny.
 High near 62, with temperatures
          falling to around 60 in the afternoon.
-Northwest wind 7 to 10 mph, with gusts as high as 20 mph.
-Chance of precipitation is
+Northwest wind around 10 mph, with gusts as high as 20 mph.
+Chance of precipitation is 80%.<br></div>
-         80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">